Charts and Graphs

 hledger-vega

 hledger-vega (2022) is a set of scripts for producing custom charts from your hledger reports, using the powerful vega-lite.
-It works best with hledger 1.25+.

-hledger-vega example
+hledger-vega screenshot

 r-ledger